 Let's talk (flower) shop.
-While there's nothing better than receiving fresh flowers on Valentine's Day, there's nothing worse than a half-fresh bouquet not even worthy of Instagram . . . rough, we know.
+While there's nothing better than receiving fresh flowers on Mother's Day , there's nothing worse than a half-fresh bouquet not even worthy of Instagram . . . rough, we know.
 Luckily, there are a few movers and shakers in the floral industry looking to forever change the way we send and receive blooms.
 Making customer service a priority, florists like New York's Petal by Pedal or San Francisco's BloomThat are working hard to deliver beautiful buds.
-Ladies, if there were ever a post to send to your guy, it's this one.
+Trust us, you'll want to bookmark this!

 Known for simplicity and speed, San Francisco's BloomThat is truly changing floral delivery as we know it.
 Instead of offering several options, the company puts together a small selection of locally sourced flowers for customers to choose from.
 Better yet, orders can be placed through the BloomThat app , and all bouquets are delivered within 90 minutes.
 We're a fan of its specials too!
 We recently used the app to deliver Stumptown Coffee and cookies to a friend.